-Water, the elixir of life, flows through our Tarrant County Texas homes and communities, sustaining our daily activities and nourishing our bodies.
+Water, the elixir of life, flows through our homes and communities, sustaining our daily activities and nourishing our bodies.
 It's crucial that the water we use for drinking, cooking, and bathing is not only readily available but also safe and clean.
-This is where potable water lines come into play, silently ensuring that the water we rely on is free from contaminants and safe for consumption.
+This is where fresh water lines come into play, silently ensuring that the water we rely on is free from contaminants and safe for consumption.
+In this guide, we'll delve into the importance of potable water lines and how they work to safeguard our health and well-being.

 - Pooling Water in the Yard: Puddles or soggy areas in your yard, especially when it hasn't been raining, may indicate a leak in your underground water line.
 Pay attention to areas where the grass is unusually green or lush, as this could be a sign of a water leak.